Lab271/labs-input-viewer/assets/README.md

 # Assets Directory

-This directory contains assets for the HDMI Viewer application.
+This directory contains assets for the Input Viewer application.

 ## Required for Release Builds